-- FS.14 [4] defines test laboratory accreditation requirements and the process of performing the Audit and accreditation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [3]) contain test specifications the NESAS Security Test Laboratory must be capable of performing.
+- FS.14 [4] defines test laboratory accreditation requirements and the process of performing the Audit and accreditation. - FS.47 Error!
+Reference source not found. defines the methodology to be followed by accredited test laboratories to conduct the Network Product and Evidence Evaluation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [3]) contain test specifications the NESAS Security Test Laboratory must be capable of performing.
 All current SCASes can be found at the NESAS Web Site. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.